 Be Active in Finding Projects

 Be active in finding projects by identifying the key platforms where you can either advertise your skills or respond to requests for projects.
-Some of the critical platforms for this are XXX and XXX.
-I wrote an article about how to find jobs when you’re a beginner digital nomad which goes into detail about some of the platforms HERE.

 I recommend that you are active on these platforms by creating a great profile, take five minutes every day to take a look to see if there are any new job ads in your skill area and once you have found a close match, be very quick in applying for the project.